-In this post I want to lay out my software development process for small and medium-sized projects.
+In this post, I want to describe my software development process for small and medium-sized projects.
+I hope this helps people who want to start their own agencies.

 At the first meeting, the problem is laid out by the client.
 Most of the time the clients don't know what the best solution for them is or how it could look like, but they definitely know what pain points they have with their current solution.
 So the first step is to listen.